davidmalcolm/texi2rst/output/options-controlling-c-dialect.rst

   Functions that are normally built in but do not have semantics defined by ISO C (such as ``alloca`` and ``ffs``) are not built-in functions when :option:`-ansi` is used.
-Other BuiltinsOther built-in functions provided by GCC, for details of the functions affected.
+See :ref:`Other built-in functions provided by GCC <other-builtins>`, for details of the functions affected.

 .. option:: -std=

   Determine the language standard.
-StandardsLanguage Standards Supported by GCC, for details of these standard versions.
+See :ref:`Language Standards Supported by GCC <standards>`, for details of these standard versions.
 This option is currently only supported when compiling C or C++.

   The compiler can accept several base standards, such as c90 or